Join the Community

 We have two types of membership:

-1. Members who have voting rights (with a current membership fee of $25.00 each); and
+1. Members who have voting rights (with a current membership fee of $25.00 each)

 2. Community members who have no voting rights (and no membership fees).